Do expats from Ohio still need to pay state taxes?

 Definition: Nonresidents are individuals who do not meet the criteria for being considered residents.
 They may work in Ohio or earn income from Ohio sources but live elsewhere.

-Tax Implications: Nonresidents are only taxed on income earned from Ohio sources, such as wages for work performed in the state or income from property located in Ohio.
+Tax Implications: Nonresidents are taxed only on income earned from Ohio sources, such as wages for work performed in the state or income from property located in Ohio.

 - Not hold Ohio as their domicile.